cyberbotics/webots/docs/guide/simulation-server.md

 docker pull cyberbotics/webots:R2022a-ubuntu20.04
 docker pull cyberbotics/webots:R2022b-ubuntu20.04
 ```
-2. Configure the simulation server: edit `~/webots-server/config/simulation/simulation.json` so that it contains the following (to be adapted to your local setup):
+2. Configure the simulation server: create a file named `~/webots-server/config/simulation/simulation.json` with the following contents (to be adapted to your local setup):
 ```
 {
   "webotsHome": "/home/cyberbotics/webots",